 Today I’m going to use my blog to help promote a book called Annie’s Special Day.
-This is part of an organized blog tour stretching from the 15th to 21st of October, and I received a free copy of the ebook in exchange for writing about it.
+This is part of an organized blog tour and I received a free copy of the ebook in exchange for writing about it.
 That said, I get to say what I want about it.

 Annie’s Special Day is a colorful picture book about a young girl’s birthday.
 Most pages of the book represent an hour of her day, moving from her waking up in the morning at 7:00 till she falls asleep 24 hours later.
 The day includes her time at school, supper with her family and then a sleep-over party.